-Approximately shares of Cooper common stock held by affiliates of Ocular will be restricted and not immediately eligible for resale upon completion of the merger, based on shares of Ocular common stock held by affiliates of Ocular and the Cooper stock price of \$ on immediately eligible for resale upon completion of the merger, based on outstanding in-the-money options to acquire an aggregate of shares of Ocular on , 2004.
+Approximately 2,000,000 shares of Cooper common stock to be issued in the merger to affiliates of Ocular will be restricted and not eligible for resale immediately upon completion of the merger, based on the conversion of 5,091,534 shares of Ocular common stock held by affiliates of Ocular on October 4, 2004, the record date of the special meetings.
+In addition, approximately 350,000 shares of Cooper common stock to be issued in the merger to affiliates of Ocular will be restricted and not eligible for resale immediately upon completion of the merger, based on the exchange of outstanding in-the-money options to acquire an aggregate of 1,631,874 shares of Ocular common stock held by affiliates of Ocular, with a weighted average exercise price of \$21.85 per share, and the closing price of Cooper common stock of \$70.80 on October 4, 2004.